springload/frontend-starter-kit/docs/cms-components.md

 <MyHeader background="#ff0000" />
 ```

-Our task is to make the `#ff0000` string configurable by a site admin.
+Our task is to make the `#ff0000` string configurable by a CMS site admin.

 So we have several options,